matfish2/vue-tables/readme.md

   b.
 Name it according to convention: `{concrete}VueTables`.

-  c. if this is the first implementation in this language add an interface, similar to the one found in the PHP folder.
+  c. if this is the first implementation in this language add an interface and an abstract parent class, similar to the ones found in the PHP folder.

   d.
-Have it implement the interface.
+Have it implement the interface and extend the parent class.

   e.
 TEST IT.